kristiantaraj/Your-Movie/ReadMe.md

-# Movie Recommendation App
+# Movie Recommendation App (YourMovie)

-The Movie Recommendation App is a Java-based application that provides personalized movie recommendations to users based on their preferences.
+The YourMovie App is a Java-based application that provides personalized movie recommendations to users based on their preferences.
 The app leverages a movie database API to fetch movie details and employs a recommendation algorithm to suggest similar movies or movies based on user ratings.

 ## Features